Wordle of The Day Hints & Answer for Word 552: December 23, 2022

-Welcome to the last weekday before Christmas as we prepare for another Wordle of the day!
+Enjoy yourself a Christmas Eve Wordle of the day!
 It’s Dec.
-23, 2022 and, if you celebrate, odds are good you’re already prepping for the big evening before.
-But if you’d like to know the hints (and today’s answer) for the latest puzzle, we’ve got you covered.
-This lastly brings us to puzzle #552 (if you couldn’t tell from the headline).
-Even if you aren’t keeping track, well, now you know.
+24, 2022 and, if you’re one of those who celebrate, you’re probably already doing so right now.
+At least I hope so!
+In the meantime, if you’d like to know the hints (and the answer for today), then we’ve most certainly got you covered.
+Today also brings us to puzzle #553 (if you couldn’t already guess from the title of this article).
+Even if you aren’t keeping track, well, now you have a tiny bit of trivia.
 But let’s talk about those hints you’re probably here for first.
 If you’re here having issues guessing the correct word, we’re also here to help as usual.
 Whether you just need a few hints to get you on the right track or you’re simply looking for the answer as a means of keeping your score intact, we’re here to help.

 We’re going to give some hints first before sharing the answer.
 If you just want said answer, scroll to the very bottom of the article.
 It’s right there in bold text below the aforementioned “SPOILER WARNING.”
 For those of you who just want a tiny nudge in the right direction, the next section includes both some easy hints (whether the word is a noun or a verb, a very broad category of what it could be, etc.) followed by some more specific clues.
 The latter should all but tell you what the word is.